Mentorship Programs

 Finding relevant mentors for every employee

 As a mentorship program manager, most of your efforts should go into finding the right mentor for each employee.
+After all, a great mentor-mentee match drives fruitful conversations, employee satisfaction, and potentially a bond for years to come—while a poor match might permanently sour a participant’s perception on the value of mentorship.
 While it might seem straightforward to match mentors with mentees, the process requires a great deal of thought and effort when done manually.

-Successful mentoring program managers know they can’t spend all their time manually matching.
+Successful company mentoring program managers know they can’t spend all their time manually mentor matching.
 Instead, they use a mentor-matching algorithm, like what we have in the Together Mentoring Platform.

 Our pairing algorithm takes weighs factors such as: